 It’s inevitable that there’s luck involved in success.
 Why?
 Just think about the glorification of merit in our society today.
 We’ve been raised to think that success is a result of talent and hard work, but the fact is also that our talents happen to be treasured in the current economy.
-Many of us are probably useless in the Middle Ages or something.
+(Many of us would probably be useless in the Middle Ages.)

 All that said, I do think that there is great value in believing that we are lucky and really leaning into that.
 (NOT in a new-age The Secret way, obviously.)

 I think of luck as two interconnected parts: